platformio/platformio-docs/plus/unit-testing.rst

 PlatformIO wraps the test and main firmware (from :ref:`projectconf_pio_src_dir`) with their own |PIOUTF|.
 It then builds special firmware for the target device and uploads it.
-After uploading, PlatformIO connects to the embedded device (board) using :ref:`projectconf_test_port` , starts tests, collects results and shows the test results on the host machine.
+After uploading, PlatformIO connects to the embedded device (board) using the configured :ref:`projectconf_test_port` .
+Tests are then started and the results are collected for display on the host machine.

 Currently, |PIOUTE| supports these embedded frameworks: